Schaefer's theorem for graphs: Algorithms

 \begin{proposition} Let $R$ be a relation with a first-order definition in $G$.
-Then the following are equivalent. \begin{enumerate} \item $R$ is graph bijunctive; \item $R$ is preserved by every ternary injection which is of type majority and straight; \item $R$ is preserved by some ternary injection of type majority and some binary balanced injection of type $p_1$. \end{enumerate} \end{proposition}
+Then the following are equivalent. \begin{enumerate} \item $R$ can be defined by a graph bijunctive formula; \item $R$ is preserved by every ternary injection which is of type majority and balanced; \item $R$ is preserved by some ternary injection of type majority and some binary balanced injection of type $p_1$. \end{enumerate} \end{proposition} \begin{proof} We first show the equivalence of (1) and (2).

-\begin{proof} The proof is very similar to the proof of Proposition~\ref{prop:syntax-affine}.
-We first show the implication from 1 to 2, that relations that are graph bijunctive are preserved by straight injections $f$ of type majority.
-By injectivity of $f$, it suffices to show this for the case that the formulas do not contain disequality disjuncts (i.e., $k=0$).
-Since the clauses $\phi$ of such a formula are such that $\Bool(\phi)$ is bijunctive, the claim follows from the fact that bijunctive Boolean relations are preserved by the Boolean majority operation in very much the same way as in Proposition~\ref{prop:syntax-affine}.

-For the implication from 2 to 3, observe that straight injections of type majority exist since $G$ contains all countable graphs, and that identifying two variables of such an operation yields a balanced injection of type $p_1$.

-We show the implication from 3 to 1 by induction on the arity $n$ of the relation $R$.
-Let $g$ be the balanced binary injection of type $p_1$, and let $h$ be the injection of type majority.
-For $n=2$ the statement of the proposition holds because all binary relations with a first-order definition over $G$ can be defined as in Definition~\ref{defn:bijunctive}. \begin{itemize} \item for $\neg E(x,y)$ we can set $k=0$, $X=Y:=N$, $u_1=v_1:=x$, $u_2=v_2:=y$; dually, $\neg N(x,y)$ can be defined; \item For $x \neq y$, this is trivial; \item $E(x,y)$ can be defined as the conjunct of $x\neq y$ and $\neg N(x,y)$; dually, we can define $N(x,y)$; \item The relation $x=y$ can be obtained as the conjunction of $\neg E(x,y)$ and $\neg N(x,y)$; \item The empty relation is obtained as the conjunction of $E(x,y)$ and $N(x,y)$; \item Finally, $V^2$ can be defined by the empty conjunction. \end{itemize}